Breastfeeding positions for comfort and attachment

 Breastfeeding positions to try

 Once you’re going well with breastfeeding, you can try different breastfeeding positions.
 This is the classic front hold or cradle position, often used with mother-led attachment.

 Here’s the underarm position or football hold.
 Tuck your baby close to your body, under your arm.
 Use a pillow for support.
 This position is good if you’re feeding twins together, you’ve had a caesarean, or you have sore nipples.

 More options and ideas for breastfeeding

-In the first weeks, it can be easier to feed twins separately.
+In the first weeks, it can often be easier to feed twins separately.
 But soon you can try feeding them together in the twin hold.
 Some mums feed separately, others together, and most do a mix.